rherriott/DeadDropBox/README.md

 # DeadDropBox
 A timelocked safe for data

+Important: I removed multihreading, but even if I hadn't, making the thread number the filename isn't trustowrthy

 TODO:
  - Access data in a file, instead of a string literal
  - Take command line arguments